clj-kondo/clj-kondo/doc/editor-integration.md

 mentions `lsp-`-mode specific settings.
 If you are usign `eglot`, a different emacs lsp client, those settings don't apply.

+As of 26th of March 2023, some of the below recommendations are only availably via the clojure-lsp master branch.
+See the end of this section how to run that locally.

 When using clojure-lsp, there is no need to install clj-kondo separately, although you can still do that via [flycheck-clj-kondo](https://github.com/borkdude/flycheck-clj-kondo).
 You may do